Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Conclusions

 \section{Conclusions}

-We evaluated the costs of estimating the ground state energy using qubitization (for Hermitian Hamiltonians) and quantum eigenvalue estimation (for non-Hermitian Hamiltonians).
-We found that the QEVE algorithm yields more accurate energy estimates with competitive T gate counts and fewer qubits.
+The transcorrelated method significantly reduces the basis set error.
+However, the computational overhead stemming from the non-Hermiticity of the TC Hamiltonian is hard to outweigh, and turning to the transcorrelated picture does not always lead to better quantum gate counts.
+The reason for the overhead is rooted in the inversion algorithm of Costa et al.~\cite{costaOptimal2022}.
+Despite leading to optimal asymptotic scaling, this algorithm also contributes a large constant factor to the overall complexity.

-Estimating the Jordan condition number $\kappa_S$ remains a key challenge.
+Estimating the Jordan condition number $\kappa_S$ remains a challenge.
 Even though the similarity transformation in first quantization is generated by a well-behaved operator, there is no guarantee that the projected Hamiltonian can be diagonalized by a similarity transformation with a small condition number.
-Understanding the behavior of $\kappa_S$ is critical for determining the success of QEVE and likely of any other quantum algorithm that deals with the spectrum of diagonalizable non-Hermitian matrices.
+Understanding the behavior of $\kappa_S$ is critical for determining the success of QEVE and potentially any other quantum algorithm that deals with the spectrum of diagonalizable non-Hermitian matrices.
+Since the non-normality of $H$ is caused by the Jastrow factor, one could estimate the condition number as

+However, this estimate is hard to justify rigorously, since it is not clear how exactly the non-normality is carried through the projection onto a finite-dimensional subspace.

+In our experiments, we observed that the TC energy was sensitive to the choice of the Jastrow factor.
+Choosing its form and optimization routine more carefully could potentially improve the energy estimates.
+For example, a recent work by Filip et al.~\cite{filipDeterministic2025} showed that one can achieve accurate results using deterministically optimized Jastrow factors.

+The performance of all QPE-based algorithms for ground state energy estimation depends on the overlap between the input state $\ket{\psi_0}$ and the true ground state.
+Multiple works on the transcorrelated method have reported that the ground state of a TC Hamiltonian admits a more compact representation than that of a non-TC Hamiltonian~\cite{dobrautzCompact2019,liaoefficient2021,schraivogelTranscorrelated2021,liaoDensity2023}.
+This compactness may make the TC treatment more favorable.

-The Hamiltonians used in the work and the code for resource estimation are available on Github: \href{https://github.com/aleksey-uvarov/qeve_cost}{https://github.com/aleksey-uvarov/qeve\_cost}.
+The Hamiltonians used in the work, the input CASINO files, and the code for resource estimation are available on Github: \href{https://github.com/aleksey-uvarov/qeve_cost}{https://github.com/aleksey-uvarov/qeve\_cost}.